About

 Income-Driven Repayment (IDR) Forgiveness

 IDR plans cap your monthly payment based on income and family size, with any remaining balance forgiven after 20-25 years.
+For a detailed comparison of all IDR plan options, see our Income-Driven Repayment Plans guide.

-Current IDR Plans (As of January 2026)
+Current IDR Plans (As of February 2026)

 Plan Monthly Payment Forgiveness Status